Program

 Sir David King, Founder and Chair of the Climate Crisis Advisory Group

-The risks of triggering multiple feedback and tipping points
+10:10 - The risks of triggering multiple feedbacks and tipping points

 Dr. Tim Lenton, Professor of Climate Change and Earth System Science at the University of Exeter